-Any teacher, parent, mentor, officer or employee who has reasonable cause to suspect that a student may be under the influence of, or that a student has in his or her possession, alcoholic beverages, non-intoxicating alcoholic beverages (e.g. low-point beer), or a controlled dangerous substance as defined by law shall immediately notify the principal who shall then notify the parent or legal guardian of the situation.
+Any teacher, parent, mentor, officer or employee who has reasonable cause to suspect that a student may be under the influence of, or that a student has in his or her possession, alcoholic beverages, non-intoxicating alcoholic beverages (e.g. low-point beer), or a controlled dangerous substance as defined by law shall immediately notify the principal who shall then notify the police and parent or legal guardian of the situation.
 Any suspected controlled substance will be confiscated.
 The student will be subjected to a long-term suspension.
-Possession of illegal drugs will result in referral to police.
+Possession of illegal drugs will result in referral to police and a drug test/ breathalyzer test may be conducted.